Child Care FAQs

 If at any time you feel there is a concern with child safety in a licensed child care center, notify the Ohio Department of Job and Family Service Day Care Licensing staff at 1-877-302-2347.
 If your concern is with a Type A or Type B home, call our agency at 419-373-6972.

-How long will it take to determine if I am eligible for subsidized child care?
+How long will it take to determine if I am eligible for publicly funded child care?

 It can take up to 30 days from the date of application to determine eligibility.
 You will receive a written notice through the mail.